dkoul/selenium-bidi-monitor/README.md

 # SeleniumIQ

-A comprehensive monitoring plugin for Selenium WebDriver tests that leverages WebDriver BiDi to capture browser events in real-time and uses Large Language Models (LLM) to generate intelligent suggestions for test optimization, error resolution, and performance improvements.
+A comprehensive monitoring plugin for Selenium WebDriver tests that leverages **WebDriver BiDi protocol** and **Chrome DevTools** to capture real browser events in real-time and uses Large Language Models (LLM) to generate intelligent suggestions for test optimization, error resolution, and performance improvements.

+> **🔗 What is BiDi?** WebDriver BiDi enables **bidirectional communication** with browsers, allowing SeleniumIQ to listen to real console logs, network requests, JavaScript exceptions, and performance metrics as they happen.
+[Learn more about BiDi](BIDI_EXPLAINED.md)

 ## Features

-### 🚀 **Real-time Browser Event Monitoring**
+### 🚀 **Real-time Browser Event Monitoring via BiDi**
-- **Console Logs**: Capture JavaScript errors, warnings, and debug messages
+- **Console Logs**: Capture actual JavaScript `console.log()`, `console.error()`, and warnings as they happen
-- **Network Requests**: Monitor HTTP requests, responses, and failures
+- **Network Requests**: Monitor real HTTP requests, responses, failures, and timing data
-- **Performance Metrics**: Track page load times, resource usage, and bottlenecks
+- **Performance Metrics**: Track actual page load times, resource usage, and performance bottlenecks
-- **JavaScript Exceptions**: Detect unhandled errors and promise rejections
+- **JavaScript Exceptions**: Detect real unhandled errors and promise rejections with stack traces
-- **Security Violations**: Monitor CSP violations and mixed content warnings
+- **Security Violations**: Monitor actual CSP violations and mixed content warnings from the browser

 ### 🤖 **AI-Powered Analysis**
 - **LLM Integration**: Support for OpenAI GPT-4, Anthropic Claude, Azure OpenAI, and Ollama